The Permanent Brow Treatment That’s Better Than Microblading

 “I do very, very, very fine lines,” says the artist, who has worked with clients like Megan Fox, Julie Bowen, Jenna Dewan Tatum, Michelle Williams, and Catherine Deneuve.
 “Yes, it’s all a tattoo—the definition of a tattoo is inserting color in the dermis with a sharp object.
 But we’re looking at the butcher versus the plastic surgeon.
 I implant color in the dermis with a very fine, fine, fine nano device.
 You really want to tiptoe into the skin and not set off the alarm that causes your body to attack the color.”

-Currently in it’s soft opening phase, the new space will eventually feature a huge menu of treatments much greater than what her followers are used to in her Beverly Hills studio (the space pictured here).
+The space features a huge menu of treatments much greater than what her followers are used to in her Beverly Hills studio (the space pictured here).
 Expect Botox, acupuncture, facials, cellulite treatments, a lymphatic pressure treatment from Europe that we’re already predicting will have a wait list, and, yes, her signature permanent makeup when she’s in town two weeks each month.

 Another reason we predict Bossavy’s following is about to get even bigger: her magical work covering scars and stretch marks, as you can see on her Instagram in picture likes this scar and this scar.
 It can be life-changing.
 “I match the undamaged skin,” she explains.
 “When I look at somebody’s skin I say, ‘OK, she’s got purple, she’s got grey, she’s got green, she’s got yellow,’ and then I have to measure and see the different nuances.
 Some people have more red than green, but they still have olive in them, right?
 So I have to take that into consideration.
 I go slowly, and it’s a process, it’s not achieved in just one session.”